The victory of Trump and his refashioned Republican party clearly opens new chapters in both US and world history.

 The pain inflicted by high inflation two years ago has not gone away and, while today’s inflation rate is lower, most prices, particularly groceries, have not fallen, now they are just rising more slowly.
 This is one of the key reasons for the sharp fall in the Democrat vote.
 Alongside stopping inflation Trump presented himself as a ‘strong man’ who would deal with immigration, security and who was able to prevent wars.

 The war in Gaza, coupled with the recent Israeli offensive in Lebanon, was another factor hitting Democratic support.
-Anger at the US arming of Isreal with weapons that have killed over 43,000 in Gaza fuelled the sizable ‘uncommitted’ vote in some Democratic primaries.
+Anger at the US arming of Israel with weapons that have killed over 43,000 in Gaza fuelled the sizable ‘uncommitted’ vote in some Democratic primaries.
 Significantly in Michigan over 44,600 voted for Jill Stein of the anti-war Green party, over three times the size of the state’s Green vote in 2020.
 This is a sign of how, despite the polarisation, there were some who did not want to be dragged behind the Democrats’ policies simply to stop Trump.

 In their campaign, Trump and, especially his deputy Vance, demagogically used elements of ‘class’ rhetoric to mobilise support amongst workers.
-Harris in contrast used vague talk of ‘hope’ combined with Identity Politics, and the increasing involvement of right-wing, anti-Trump Republicans in her campaign.
+Harris in contrast used vague talk of ‘hope’ combined with Identity Politics, and an increasing involvement of right-wing, anti-Trump Republicans in her campaign.
 Trump’s victory is also a defeat for much of the liberal intelligentsia whose arrogance and support for the Democrats left them incapable, or unwilling, to convincingly answer the economic and social questions Trump campaigned on in a way that could divide his support.
 Simply calling Trump a ‘fascist’ was seen by his supporters as an effort by the elite to maintain their own power and influence.

 Trump is now faced with the question of delivery, especially on living standards.
 The likelihood that the Republicans will have a ‘trifecta’ – the Presidency, Senate and the House of Representatives, plus a supportive Supreme Court – means that Trump will have few excuses.
 His supporters will look to him for decisive action.
 Trump may start his presidency with high profile raids against undocumented migrants and other such actions.
 After all, last December Trump said that “Except for day one … I’m not a dictator.”